 Ethical Boundary Issues

-Physicians and nurses involved in correctional clinical care may be asked to obtain and surrender evidence while caring for body packer/stuffers.
+Physicians and nurses involved in correctional healthcare may be asked to obtain and surrender evidence while caring for body packer/stuffers.
 This is a time to know your ethical boundaries.
 Clinical staff should not complete examinations and searches for the sole purpose of obtaining evidence.
 Searches should only be undertaken when necessary for medical treatment and with the patient’s consent.

 Have there been instances of body packing or body stuffing in your facility?
 Share your story in the comments section of this post.